NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

   length change is recommended as it has shown better performance when there is memory pressure and message sizes are relatively large (> few hundred Bytes)

-### RapidsShuffleManager Fine Tuning
+### Fine Tuning
-Here are some settings that could be utilized to fine tune the _RapidsShuffleManager_:
+Here are some settings that could be utilized to fine tune the _RAPIDS Shuffle Manager_:

 #### Bounce Buffers
 The following configs control the number of bounce buffers, and the size.
 Please note that for